riQQ/Local-NLP-Backend/README.md

 ACCESS_FINE_LOCATION|Allows backend to determine which WiFis your phone detect and monitor position reports from the GPS.
 CHANGE_WIFI_STATE|Allows backend to scan for nearby WiFis.
 ACCESS_WIFI_STATE|Allows backend to access WiFi scan results.
+FOREGROUND_SERVICE|Needed so GPS can be used in active mode.

 Some permissions may not be necessary, this heavily depends on [Android version](https://developer.android.com/guide/topics/connectivity/wifi-scan).